-Frank Powell, an honest stock salesman, attempts to verify the authenticity of his merchandise and his employers commits suicide.
+Frank Powell, an honest stock salesman, attempts to verify the authenticity of his merchandise and his employer commits suicide.
 Dishonest partners in the company employ gangsters to make ...
 See full summary »

 Les Adams <email@example.com>